p-ortmann/dyntapy/docs/source/dyntapy.rst

 >>> from dyntapy._context import running_assignment

-The running_assignment object is either a dyntapy.StaticAssignment or a dyntapy .DynamicAssignment.
+The running_assignment object is either a `dyntapy.StaticAssignment` or a `dyntapy .DynamicAssignment`, both share the `network` attribute.

 >>> from dyntapy import show_network
 >>> g = running_assignment.network